 Can You Use ESA Funds for Tutoring?

-Can homeschoolers use ESA funds for tutoring parent checking education savings account during homeschool lesson
+Can homeschoolers use ESA funds for tutoring without a reimbursement headache?
+Usually, yes.

 Can homeschoolers use ESA funds for tutoring?
 In 2026, the answer is usually yes, as long as tutoring is an eligible expense in your state program and the tutor is paid through the approved vendor or marketplace system required by that program.
 If you are using ESA funds for language tutoring, it also helps to assess your child’s French level first and understand the French CEFR levels for kids so you are paying for the right kind of support.